Fewer Americans apply for jobless benefits last week - The Boston Globe

 American workers are enjoying historically strong job security two years after the coronavirus pandemic plunged the economy into a short but devastating recession.
 Weekly applications for unemployment aid have been consistently below the pre-pandemic level of 225,000 for most of 2022, even as the overall economy contracted in the first quarter and concerns over inflation persist.

-Inflation may be the only thing hotter than the U.S. job market.
-Earlier this month, the government reported that U.S. producer prices soared 11% in April from a year earlier, a hefty gain that indicates high inflation will remain a burden for consumers and businesses in the months ahead.
+Inflation may be the only thing hotter than the US job market.
+Earlier this month, the government reported that US producer prices soared 11 percent in April from a year earlier, a hefty gain that indicates high inflation will remain a burden for consumers and businesses in the months ahead.

 Inflation at the consumer level eased slightly in April after months of relentless increases but remained near a four-decade high.
-Consumer prices jumped 8.3% last month from a year ago, just below the 8.5% year-over-year surge in March, which was the highest since 1981.
+Consumer prices jumped 8.3 percent last month from a year ago, just below the 8.5 percent year-over-year surge in March, which was the highest since 1981.

 Advertisement

 Earlier in May, the Federal Reserve intensified its fight against the worst inflation in 40 years by raising its benchmark short-term interest rate by a half-percentage point, signaling further large rate hikes to come.
-The increase in the Fed’s key rate, its most aggressive move since 2000, raised it to a range of 0.75% to 1%, the highest point since the pandemic struck in March of 2020.
+The increase in the Fed’s key rate, its most aggressive move since 2000, raised it to a range of 0.75 percent to 1 percent, the highest point since the pandemic struck in March of 2020.